ROMVoid95/CrashLogBot/CONTRIBUTING.md

 Thanks for your contributions!

 ### Commit messages
 Your commit messages ideally can answer two questions: what changed and why.
-The subject line should feature the â€œwhatâ€ and the body of the commit should describe the â€œwhyâ€.
+The subject line should feature the “what” and the body of the commit should describe the “why”.

 When creating a pull request, its description should reference the corresponding issue id.